vital-software/monofo-buildkite-plugin/README.md

 ## Configuration

+### Escape Hatch: Disabling Monofo

+If you set the environment variable `PIPELINE_RUN_ALL` to any truthy value, all parts of the pipeline will be output; a good way to "force a full build".

 ### Buildkite API Access Token

 When calculating the commit to diff against, monofo uses Buildkite API to look